-Undisputedly, Amazon is reigning the e-commerce world.
+Undisputedly, Amazon is reigning in the e-commerce world.
 As the number of buyers and sellers is rising, this e-commerce giant is clearly showing no signs of slowing down.
 Amazon Shopify integration is a new way to enhance your brand visibility and improve your sales.
-A large number of sellers are trying to expand their presence on Amazon.
+Many sellers are trying to expand their presence on Amazon.

 Integrating Shopify with Amazon is a great way to get started.

 Before going into the details of Amazon Shopify integration, let’s start with the basics first.